corda/corda/samples/simm-valuation-demo/README.md

 ## SIMM Library Licensing

-This demo was built in partnership with OpenGamma and used their SIMM library, however, due to licensing constraints we cannot distribute their library with this code.
+This demo was built in partnership with OpenGamma and used their SIMM library.
+However, due to licensing constraints we cannot distribute their library with this code.
 For this reason, we have stubbed out the relevant parts and replaced it with a very simplistic template that returns fake (but correctly structured) data.
 However, if you wish to use a realistic library, then please do get in touch with OpenGamma directly for access to their libraries and we will be happy to demonstrate how to replace the stub code.

 ## Troubleshooting